23 Home Improvements You Should Never Pay For

 Fix a Broken Refrigerator

 Simple fixes for the four most common refrigerator problems: an ice-maker breakdown, water leaking onto the floor, a cooling failure and too much noise.
-Chances are, you can solve the problem yourself, save some money and avoid the expense and inconvenience of a service appointment.
-The following article will walk you through the simplest solutions to the most common fridge malfunctions.
-Learn how to repair a refrigerator here.
+Chances are, you can repair the refrigerator yourself, save some money and avoid the expense and inconvenience of a service appointment.

 Fix Holes in Siding

-Nail holes in aluminum and vinyl siding are tough to repair without replacing the entire piece, but a squirt of color-matched caulk from a siding supplier will solve the problem for a lot less money and aggravation.
+Nail holes in aluminum and vinyl siding are tough to repair without replacing the entire piece, but a squirt of color-matched caulk from a siding supplier will fix the siding holes for a lot less money and aggravation.

 A leaky or malfunctioning faucet can be fixed or replaced by even a novice DIYer.
-You can take your faucet apart and clean it out, or if worse comes to worse, replace it entirely in the space of a couple of hours.
-Plus: Tips on choosing a faucet.
-Also, check out: How to repair a noisy outdoor faucet.
+You can take your faucet apart and clean it out, or if worse comes to worse, replace the faucet entirely in the space of a couple of hours.

 A Quick Coat of Paint